biotope/biotope-element/docs/component.md

 set.
 This is an important mechanic for you, the developer, to avoid a lot of `if`s to check whether a prop exists, can be accessed and used.

 `defaultProps` are only set once.
-This means that you shouldn't treat defaultProps as fallback values for your props, every time you set/reset them.
+This means that you shouldn't treat them as fallback values for your props every time you set/reset them.
 They are rather just initial values.

 Looking at this example: